Box Office Hours

 Facilities for the Hearing-Impaired

-The Panasonic Theatre is equipped with an infra-red listening system for the benefit of the hearing-impaired.
-This system requires use of headsets which are available, free of charge, at the theatre lobby concession desk.
+The Ed Mirvish theatre is equipped with an infra-red listening system for the benefit of the hearing-impaired.
+This system requires use of headsets which are available, free of charge, at the theatre coat-check counter.

 If you wish any further information about any of our facilities, please call TicketKing at 416.872.1212 or, toll free, at 1.800.461.3333.
 You may also email us with any questions or comments at firstname.lastname@example.org

-Each level of the Panasonic has a lobby and bar/refreshment area and sells a limited selection of alcoholic beverages - wine, liquor, liqueurs and bottled beer - as well as non-alcoholic beverages, including bottled spring water, soft drinks and coffee.
-In addition, an assortment of snacks is available on each level, including cookies, packaged candy and ice cream.
+The Ed Mirvish theatre has three bars/refreshment counters: orchestra lobby, mezzanine lobby and Yonge Street gallery.
+Each level sells a limited selection of alcoholic beverages - wine, liquor, liqueurs and bottled beer - as well as non-alcoholic beverages, including bottled spring water, soft drinks and coffee.
+In addition, an assortment of snacks is available at each level, including cookies, packaged candy and ice cream.

 Did you lose an item in the theatre?

-Mirvish Productions is a full service company with expertise in every facet of event planning including production, front of house and media placement.
+Mirvish Productions is a full service company with expertise in every facet of event planning including production, ticketing, front of house operations and media placement.

-To learn more about the technical aspects of the Panasonic Theatre, including collective agreements and technical drawings, please visit us at www.mirvishproductions.com
+To learn more about the technical aspects of the Ed Mirvish theatre, including collective agreements and technical drawings, please visit us at www.mirvishproductions.com

-If you would like to have someone from Mirvish Productions contact you about your event, please fill out the form below and we will be in touch with you soon.
+If you would like to have someone from Mirvish Productions contact you about your event simply complete the form below and we will reach out to you shortly.

 Theatre Rental Booking Inquiry Form

-In January, 2008, the theatre was purchased - along with the nearby Canon Theatre and other Live Nation properties - by the company Key Brand Entertainment.
-Mirvish Productions announced on August 26, 2008, that it had completed the purchase of both the Panasonic and the Canon Theatre from Key Brand.
+In January, 2008, the theatre was purchased - along with other Clear Channel (now known as Live Nation) properties in the U.S. and Canada - by Key Brand Entertainment Ltd., a company established by British film and theatre producer John Gore.
+Mirvish Productions completed the purchase of both the Canon and the Panasonic theatres from Key Brand on August 26, 2008.